 After an unhappy 2012 Warriors campaign, Maloney returned home to Sydney and made his Origin debut in 2013 a few months prior to guiding the Roosters to a premiership.
-He has played 12 matches for the Blues to date and won another grand final with Cronulla in 2016.
+Maloney was recalled by the Blues for their unsuccessful 2016 campaign but helped Cronulla to a maiden Grand Final triumph later that year.

-The 2016-17 Kangaroos rep joined Penrith last year and played a key role in NSW’s 2018 series triumph, but a dismal start to this year’s NRL campaign saw Maloney lose his spot to Cody Walker.
+The 2016-17 Kangaroos rep joined Penrith in 2018 and played a key role in NSW’s 2018-19 series triumphs, heading for Super League with 14 Origins to his credit.